-Abington Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Abington Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 As of the HUDs most recent Voucher Management System report, Abington Housing Authority manages 81 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each as of December 31st, 2021:

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 8% having issued approximately 9 vouchers in the past year.
 The average voucher holder has received housing benefits for 9 years and 6 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of -1 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.2 persons and has a household income of $20,614 per year.
 92% of households were very low income (VLI) and 63% were extremely low income (ELI).
 53% of households had wages as a major source of income, 4% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 42% of households had other income (Social Security, Disability or Pension) as their major source of income.